 A firewall protects your network from the outside world.
-The DIR-810L offers a firewall type functionality.
-The SPI feature helps prevent cyber attacks.
-Sometimes you may want a computer exposed to the outside world for certain types of applications.
+The DIR-808L offers a firewall type functionality.
+The SPI (Stateful Packet Inspection) feature helps prevent cyber attacks.
+There are times when you may want a computer exposed to the outside world for certain types of applications.
 If you choose to expose a computer, you can enable DMZ.
-This option will expose the chosen computer completely to the outside world.

-Enable SPI: SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps to prevent cyber attacks by tracking more state per session.
+Enable SPI: SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps prevent cyber attacks by tracking more state per session.
 It validates that the traffic passing through the session conforms to the protocol.

-Anti-Spoof Enable this feature to protect your network from certain Checking: kinds of "spoofing" attacks.
+Enable Anti-Spoof Enable this feature to protect your network from certain Checking: kinds of "spoofing" attacks.

-Enable DMZ: If an application has trouble working from behind the router, you can expose one computer to the Internet and run the application on that computer.
+Enable DMZ: If an application has trouble working from behind the router, you can Enable DMZ to expose a computer to the Internet and run the application on that computer.

 Note: Placing a computer in the DMZ may expose that computer to a variety of security risks.
-Use of this option is only recommended as a last resort.
+Using this option is only recommended as a last resort.